OpenRock/OpenAM/opensso/products/webagents/docs/Linux/apache/README.txt

     2.6.2.8 cp <apache-install-dir>/include/* <opensso_webagent>/extlib/Linux/apache22/include

-%% 2.7 Obtaining OpenSSO Agents Common Installer libraries
+%% 2.7 Obtaining OpenAM Agents Common Installer libraries

-The OpenSSO Agents Common installer libraries opensso-installtools.jar and opensso-installtools-launcher.jar can be built from the OpenSSO Agents Common Installer workspace.
+The OpenAM Agents Common installer libraries opensso-installtools.jar and opensso-installtools-launcher.jar can be built from the OpenAM Agents Common Installer workspace.

 Follow these steps to obtain the libraries:
-2.7.1 Check out the OpenSSO Agents Common installer workspace.
+2.7.1 Check out the OpenAM Agents Common installer workspace.
 2.7.2 Set JAVA_HOME to the location of JDK 1.5.
 2.7.3 At the root of the workspace, run: ant
 2.7.4 Copy the libraries opensso-installtools.jar, and opensso-installtools-launcher.jar
-from the dist directory of the OpenSSO Agents Common installer workspace into extlib directory
+from the dist directory of the OpenAM Agents Common installer workspace into extlib directory